paddison/rust_sorts/readme.md

 ### Insertion Sort

-Basic implementation, no optimizations.
+Basic implementation, small optimizations.

 ## Benchmark

 It is possible to do some small benchmarks.
 Each benchmark will run with Heap, Quick, Merge and Insertion Sort, with a sorted dataset, an reversed dataset and a random dataset.
+The number of times each sort is repeated can be specified by passing a number into the function.
 The size of the datasets can be specified, by passing a `Vec<usize>` into the function.

 Example: